 KATE: Okay, so we are recording and today is May 16, 2016 and we are very excited today to have Lisa Reagan giving our presentation for Monday live, and I did put out a special appeal this morning to have you all come on because I just think this is a great Monday Live share.
 For those of us who have been pioneers or even on the leading edge of understanding that babies have experiences in utero and are passionate about it, I know you will find some affirmation in this presentation and also it may even give you more language as you go about in your communities talking about the pre and perinatal paradigm.
 So let me just introduce Lisa here, and I have worked with Lisa now for a while.
 She came over and did some recording in my studio and I met her then.
 It was a long time ago now it seems like.

 LISA: Okay, thank you so much, Kate.
 And as you said, thank you so much for being with me on this great adventure for the last couple of years.
-I do have to say that on my end that it is almost deafening now, the roar.
-So, I am just going to ignore that and…Let me see if I can turn it down a little bit.
 As long as everyone else can hear me fine, I am just going to roll.

 KATE: Okay, so when you want to ask questions then people have questions I am hoping you will be able to hear them.